 Women with certain illnesses and infections may be advised not to breastfeed because of the danger of passing the illness or infection to the breastfed infant.

-If you have any of the following conditions, speak with your health care provider before breastfeeding your infant:1,5
+If you have any of the following conditions, breastfeeding your infant is NOT advised.
+For more information, speak with your health care provider:1

 - Infection with human immunodeficiency virus (HIV)